neoforged/Documentation/docs/entities/renderer.md

 ---
-description: This article explains entity renderers, entity models, entity render states and other related systems.
+description: How to use entity renderers, entity models, entity render states and other related systems.
 sidebar_position: 5
 ---
 # Entity Renderers